-1) Test system: The test system employed to validate the presented sensitivities is the well-known New England & New York system described in [8].
+The test system employed to validate the presented sensitivities is the well-known New England & New York system described in [9].
 It consists of 68 buses and 16 generators.
+A one-line diagram is shown in Fig. 4.
 The loads are modelled as constant impedances in the time-domain simulation.
 The generators are represented by a sixth order model.
 They all have a simple excitation and voltage regulation system, and a thermal turbine/governor model.
 Furthermore, all generators, but GEN-7 and GEN-14, are equipped with a power system stabilizer.